YU-Zhejian/yuzj_linux_workshop/Readme.md

 Updated 2025/04.

-The Linux workshop at Zhejiang University for Year 2 \& 3 Bioinformatics BSc students.
+The Linux workshop at Zhejiang University for Year 2 \& 3 Bioinformatics B.Sc. students.

 > Many scientists and engineers spend much of their lives writing, debugging,
 > and maintaining software, but only a handful have ever been taught how to do